Panayiotis66/example-repo/README.md

 # Description

-This program requests 10 numbers from the user which are temportarily stored in a list.
-The program then uses the 10 numbers inserted by the user to carry out the following tasks:
+This program requests 10 numbers from the user which are temportarily stored in a list.\t The program then uses the 10 numbers inserted by the user to carry out the following tasks:
       1. Find the total of all the numbers and print the result.
       2. Find the index of the maximum and print the result.